edgedb/easy-edgedb/README.md

 fight(names: str, one: int16, two: Person) -> str
 ```

-If we tried to overload it with an input of `(Person, Person)` and output of `str`, it wouldn't work because it's the same.
+If we tried to overload it with an input of `(Person, Person)`, it wouldn't work because it's the same.
 That's because EdgeDB uses the input we give it to know which form of the function to use.

-So now it's the same function name, except that we enter the names of the people (or team name) together, followed by their strength together, and then the `Person` they are fighting against.
+So now it's the same function name, but we enter the names of the people together, their strength together, and then the `Person` they are fighting.

 Now Jonathan and Renfield are going to try to fight Dracula together.
 Good luck!